raugfer/bitcoin-onion/README.md

 host's data folder, its .onion address is kept accross runs.

-During execution, the full node becomes available as a peer on the Bitcoin network, but it does expose REST/RPC services.
+During execution, the full node becomes available as a peer on the Bitcoin network, but it does not expose REST/RPC services.
 On the other hand, the block explorer exposes its web front-end and REST API.
 From the point of view of an outsider, they are different and unrelated nodes in the Tor network.